Submit A Strong Appeal Package

-If your long-term disability insurance benefits have been denied, then I know that you will find some relief after speaking with one our disability benefit attorneys.
+If your long-term disability insurance benefits have been denied, then you will find some relief after speaking with our disability insurance attorneys.
 Our law firm’s goal is to get your disability benefits reinstated and paid until you decide that you can return to work.
 We win more than 75% of our disability benefit appeals and we have represented thousands of claimants with their ERISA governed disability benefit appeals and/or lawsuits since 1979.
 We would like to review your disability benefit denial letter and provide an immediate free phone consultation to discuss how we could help get your disability benefits paid.
-In order to help you understand the disability appeal process following a claim denial, we invite you read about How To Win Your Disability Benefit Appeal.
-We look forward to discussing your disability appeal.
+We look forward to discussing your long term disability appeal.

 Why Is It Important to Submit a Great Appeal?